 Many people come into contact with eHealth while making an appointment with their dentist or doctor online, using a smartphone activity tracking app or taking heart rate measurements. eHealth is booming.

 eHealth is about patient empowerment and is considered the future of health and well-being in our digital society.

 “eHealth offers many solutions.
 However, there is a huge discrepancy between what is being developed and what is actually being used.
 Numbers indicate that the health gap between different socioeconomic groups is getting bigger.
 This is a large problem”, says Andrea Evers, professor in health psychology at Leiden University.
 The eHealth technologies being developed mainly benefit those who know how to handle them.

 In this Medical Delta program, the development of eHealth self-management solutions that are accessible for vulnerable groups is key.
 Vulnerable groups are difficult to reach and consist of people with a lower socioeconomic position (SEP) or people with multiple diseases or comorbid diagnoses.

 “Vulnerable groups do not have access to suitable solutions.
 It is important to learn more about how people can be motivated to adopt a healthy lifestyle.
 They need to be rewarded and encouraged in a different way; for example, a financial incentive is more important when targeting low SES groups”, says Evers

 Data-driven prediction models

-The consortium includes researchers at Leiden University, LUMC, TU Delft and Erasmus MC working in collaboration.
+The consortium includes researchers at Leiden University, LUMC, TU Delft, Erasmus University and Erasmus MC working in collaboration.
 Researchers at these institutes excel in eHealth research, behavior change and smart technology solutions, and they are able to translate science into clinical applications.

-All consortium partners actively participate in the Netherlands eHealth Living Lab (NeLL).
+The consortium partners also actively participate in the National eHealth Living Lab (NeLL).